 WHY: I can't tell you the number of times a basic S-hook has saved the day in our tiny cottage.
 Apply an S-hook to turn any grommet, railing, hooked ledge, or dowel into a makeshift spot for drying clothes, hanging accessories, stashing reusable shopping bag, keeping items out of the jaws of pets or hands of kids, and so forth.

-WHY: Create a straightforward spot for items such as jewelry, makeup, plugs, batteries, craft materials, and miscellaneous “junk drawer” items via a standard hardware organizer.
+WHY: Create a straightforward spot for items such as jewelry, makeup, plugs, batteries, craft materials, and miscellaneous smaller items via a standard hardware organizer.
 (Pick a tall, shallow design that consumes less space, and can tuck out of sight in a closet or cupboard.)
 Or consider devising a makeshift organizer yourself by finding unused vessels around your home that can be grouped together and repurposed to hold these odds-and-ends in a unified place and/or manner.